 CASE STUDY PUBLISHED BY EXECUTIVE GRAPEVINE

-Rakesh Shah, founder of RVR management which focus on providing Interim solutions for engineering/manufacturing sectors, explains how he managed to turnaround a manufacturing business that was experiencing a decline in its sales revenue.
+RVR management focus on providing Interim solutions for engineering/manufacturing sectors.
+The company’s founder, Rakesh Shah, explains how he managed to turnaround a manufacturing business that was experiencing a decline in its sales revenue.

 The main brief was to recover the sales revenue for the business and to install some form of sales management process into the business.
 I was recruited for an initial period of three months, this then ended up being extended to 8 months